PM-League/PM-League.github.io/book/APM/agile.md

 #### Minimum Viable Product (MVP)

-"Package of functionality that is complete enough to be useful to the users or the market, yet still small enough that it does not represent the entire project"
+MVP = Package of functionality that is complete enough to be useful to the users or the market, yet still small enough that it does not represent the entire project

 #### Agile Tooling